Reindeer and snowman poop

 Poop in a bag might not be the most obvious gift choice at

-if that was in any doubt)!
+that was in any doubt)!

 If you're looking to create bags of poop for Christmas, Easter

-much it will cost and the potential profit you could make.
+it will cost and the potential profits.

 Reindeer poop: A popular reindeer poop treat is